Can't focus? Try our background sounds to help you focus and relax. Try Noisli for Free

 Fear of missing out

 It’s called FOMO (Fear of missing out).
-We check our phones out of pure habit: someone might have written us a super important message and maybe we didn’t hear it (although all the notifications are turned on).
+We check our phones out of pure habit.
+Someone might have sent us a super important message, and perhaps we missed it despite having all notifications turned on.

-But don’t think that muting notifications is solving the problem.
-Muting notifications can lead to anxiety and an increase of FOMO thus the compulsive checking of your phone might even become more frequent.
+But don’t think that muting notifications solves the problem.
+Muting notifications can lead to anxiety and an increase in FOMO, thus making compulsive checking of your phone even more frequent.

 A study showed that muting notifications while work had a positive impact on productivity but the same positive impact is not true with muted notifications outside of work.

-When we’re checking our phones we’re not looking to be stressed out by a reminder of an upcoming deadline or something annoying.
-No, we want to see if somebody is thinking of us or if something can enlighten our day.
+Of course we’re not checking our phones to be stressed out by a reminder of an upcoming deadline or something annoying.
+No, we want to see if somebody is thinking of us or if something can brighten our day.

-Some 16 years ago, before having a phone started to be mainstream, there were no such thing.
-Having all those notifications popping up in front of you, is like having the Chocolate bar right in front of us.
-All those notifications are just screaming at you for your attention. and of course, sooner or later you’ll fall into temptation!
+Having all those notifications popping up is like having a chocolate bar right in front of you.
+All those notifications are just screaming for your attention.
+And, of course, sooner or later, you’ll fall into temptation!

 However there seems to be an easy solution.

-According to researchers, the best way to deal with this is to simply put your smartphone away where you can’t see it, like in a bag or a backpack.
-This way you eliminate the trigger (seeing your phone) and if you still feel like you urgently need to check your phone, the way of doing so is much more laborious.
+According to researchers, the best way to deal with this is to simply put your smartphone away where you cannot see it, such as in a bag or backpack.
+This way, you eliminate the trigger of seeing your phone.
+If you still feel the urgent need to check your phone, the process is much more laborious.

-If you still can’t separate yourself from your device, here are some things you should make sure to tweak in order to mute notifications and to secure, hopefully, some distraction–free time while working.
+If you are still unable to detach yourself from your phone, here are some adjustments you should make to silence notifications and hopefully secure some uninterrupted deep work time.

 Go into the Notification settings of your phone and disable all the apps which keep sending you notifications you don’t need.